BGmot/zabbix-module-avail-report/README.md

 4) Multiselect instead of drop-down filters provide much more flexibility.
 5) Filters can be saved for later use.

+NOTE: if "Show only hosts with problems" is not checked then tags assigned to Templates triggers came from are not shown.
+This would cause significant performance impact.

 ![screenshot](screenshots/zabbix-module-avail-report.png)

 # How to use